Aladdin (1992 soundtrack)

-Aladdin: Original Motion Picture Soundtrack is the soundtrack for the 1992 Disney animated feature film, Aladdin.
-The album was released by Walt Disney Records on CD and cassette tape on November 10, 1992.
+Aladdin: Original Motion Picture Soundtrack is the soundtrack for the 1992 Disney animated film Aladdin.
+The album was released by Walt Disney Records on CD and cassette tape on October 27, 1992.
 The soundtrack was intertwined with demos, work tapes and unreleased masters, as well as original scores in 1994 in a four-disc box set entitled The Music Behind the Magic: The Musical Artistry of Alan Menken, Howard Ashman & Tim Rice.
 A remastered reissue with altered lyrics and new artwork was released on March 27, 2001.
 A special edition reissue featuring two previously released demos and new artwork was released on September 28, 2004.
-The Legacy Collection: Aladdin was released on September 9, 2022 to coincide with the 30th anniversary of Aladdin.
+The Legacy Collection: Aladdin was released on September 9, 2022, to coincide with the 30th anniversary of Aladdin.

 The music on the album earned composer Alan Menken the Academy Award for Best Original Score and the Golden Globe Award for Best Original Score, as well as a nomination for the BAFTA Award for Best Film Music.
-Menken, along with lyricist Tim Rice, also won the Academy Award for Best Original Song, the Golden Globe Award for Best Original Song, and a Grammy Award for Song of the Year for the song "A Whole New World".
+Menken, along with lyricist Tim Rice, also won the Academy Award for Best Original Song, the Golden Globe Award for Best Original Song and a Grammy Award for Song of the Year for the song "A Whole New World".
 It is currently the first and only Disney song to win Song of the Year at the Grammy Awards.
 The album is one of the best-selling soundtrack albums to an animated film, with 3 million copies sold in the United States and 300,000 copies sold in Canada.